Have you ever watched the television series called Suits?

 I don’t indulge in a whole lot of TV, but boy, I love this series…

-In Season 1, Episode 6 the duo super team Harvey Specter and Mike Ross find themselves defending a women who has been accused of insider trading.
+In Season 1, Episode 6, the duo super team Harvey Specter and Mike Ross find themselves defending a woman who has been accused of insider trading.

-As these shows usually are, there’s a variety of twist, turns and drama, but in the end the lady was innocent and it turns out that the VP was the one breaking the rules, and right under the nose of the head honcho.
+As these shows usually go, there’s a variety of twists, turns, and drama, but in the end the lady was innocent and it turns out that the VP was the one breaking the rules, right under the nose of the head honcho.

-As Harvey discloses the findings to the boss man, the boss says “Harvey, I just want you to know that I had no clue any of this was going on.”
+As Harvey discloses the findings to the boss, the boss says, “Harvey, I just want you to know that I had no clue any of this was going on.”

 That really resonated with me, especially in business.

 Ignorance is not bliss.
 In fact, what you don’t know WILL hurt you.

 Take a few of these iconic brands…

 Blockbuster, who weathered the transition from VHS to DVD without missing a beat, but failed to innovate for the digital age.

 Or take Dell, who saw the Internet’s power and cut out the middleman and to start selling direct to consumer, and watched as sales skyrocketed, leaving IBM in the dust.
 But now, a decade later, failing to recognize that consumers demand end-to-end service, trendy products, and more than just hardware, they’re behind the pack.